mantl/mantl/roles/mesos/README.rst

 .. data:: mesos_authenticate_followers

    Enable Mesos authentication from followers.
-If set, each follower will need ``mesos_follower_secret`` set in their host variables.
+If set, each follower will need :data:`mesos_follower_secret` set in their host variables.

    default: ``no``

+.. data:: mesos_follower_principal

+   The principal to use for follower authentication

+   default: ``follower``

+.. data:: mesos_follower_secret

+   The secret to use for follower authentication

+   default: not set.
+Set this and :data:`mesos_authenticate_followers` to `true` to enable follower authentication.

 .. _mesos-example-playbook: